wiredhut/wiredflow/README.md

 > **Response**: 1) Prototyping - you can quickly start listening to your MQTT
 > queues or start collecting data using HTTP requests, etc. 2) Python code
 > would be easy to build into larger projects because using wiredflow has
 > pretty low overhead.
+3) Wiredflow has its own internal scheduler, allowing
+> you to run your services out of the box.

 ---

 > **Question**: If wiredflow does not use a database, where is the data saved?
 >
-> **Response**: In csv files or in JSON files.
+> **Response**: In CSV files or in JSON files.
 Yes, this is not a production solution,
 > but it is very convenient to deal with data you unfamiliar with.

 ---